Why should I keep my private health insurance during the COVID-19 pandemic?

 Maintaining work, friend and family connections during the coronavirus (COVID-19) pandemic isn’t as simple as it used to be.
 As we protect ourselves and others, it’s important we follow the government's advice on social distancing and public gathering limits.

-But when your usual routine is gone, you’re not heading into the office, your normal hobbies are called off and you can’t meet up with loved ones, it can be difficult to feel connected to others.
+But when you’re not heading into the office, and your ability to meet up with loved ones is restricted, it can be difficult to feel connected to others.

 Psychologist and author, Dr Marny Lishman, says this can be really hard for us because humans are ‘pack animals’.